ChrisForsythe/SplunkStuff/forwarders/setting_up_a_hf.md

 run from a universal forwarder.
 For example, the dbconnect app.

 ## Fractured Network
-If your network is broken^Bsegmented to the point where you cannot route from your universal forwarders to your indexer tier, then a heavy forwarder can act as a proxy.
+If your network is broken or segmented to the point where you cannot route from your universal forwarders to your indexer tier, then a heavy forwarder can act as a proxy.
 In this case, always have at least as many heavy forwarders as you have indexers if at all possible.
 You don't want the hourglass waist